contentauth/c2pa-python-example/README.md

     ...
     ```

-## Setting up to run the example manually
+## Setting up to run the example manually & locally

 ### Set up with AWS credentials